scalikejdbc/scalikejdbc-cookbook/en/04_transaction.md

     val alice: Memebr = Member.create("Alice", None)

-This will work fine by itself, but the problem is that transaction is closed in this `create` method.
+This will work fine by itself, but the problem is that the transaction is confined in this `create` method.

 What that means is that if you write a block like below, the `Member.create` would not be rolled back even when a `NotFoundException` was thrown.
 This should not be an intended behavior.